streamnsight/oke-kubeflow-manifests/README.md

 User namespace identifier can be anything.
 The kubeflow default naming convention is to use `kubeflow-`<email with . and @ replaced by -)>

-Use the `./create_user.sh` script to create a user profile and apply it automatically.
+After deployment, use the `./create_user.sh` script to create a user profile and apply it automatically.

 ### MySQL external Database

 To configure a MySQL as a Service instance for KubeFlow:

+- Create a MySQL DBSystem instance with the OCI Console.
+  - Place the DB in a private subnet reachable by the Kubernetes Cluster nodes (either in the same subnet, or a different subnet in the same VCN).
+  - **!!!
+Important**: Click Show Advanced Options, click the Networking tab, and set a hostname for the database (like `mysql`).
+This is required to get a FQDN for the service, needed for setup.

-- Create a MySQL DBSystem instance with the OCI Console, and place it in a private subnet reachable by the Kubernetes Cluster nodes (either in the same subnet, or a different subnet in the same VCN).
-Add Security lists to configure access from the pods (that use a different CIDR range) to the CIDR of the MySQL instance, for TCP port 3306.
+- If you placed the MySQL service in a different subnet than the node subnet, add a Security list to configure access from the pods (that uses a different CIDR range) to the CIDR of the MySQL instance, for TCP port 3306.

+- Once the DB is provisioned:
+  - Get the FQDN URI for the database and enter it in the `kubeflow.env` file for `DBHOST`.

 - Create a `kubeflow` user.
   This is important as some of the KubeFlow components require the password to be created with the `mysql_native_password` plugin, which is not the default on the MySQL service.